mateuszjurewicz/notes_public/notes/Bash.md

 - `test`
 is a condition evaluation utility with many flags
   - `test $a == "b"` will give a 0 exit code, and can be used to test booleans
-  - you can check whether a file is present using the `test` command:
+  - you can check whether a file is present using the `test -f` command with a flag:
   `test -f ".bashrc" && echo "bashrc is here" || "bashrc is not here"`
 - `&&` is used for sequentially chaining commands.
   - `test $a == "b && echo "Worked"` shows how to run commands sequentially via the `&&` double ampersand, giving us a nice printout if the test is successful (otherwise we have no way of knowing).